Working patterns - fatigue

 ORR handout document suggesting some possible key performance indicators (KPIs) for staff fatigue.
 PDF, 315 Kb

 Rail organisations, especially those carrying out safety critical work, should regularly measure the effectiveness of their fatigue prevention and control measures.
-We ran a workshop in April 2017 (Chartered Institute of Ergonomics & Human Factors annual conference) to discuss key performance indicators (KPIs) for staff fatigue.
-Rail organisations may find the handout from the workshop useful when devising or reviewing their own fatigue KPIs.
+The handout ORR produced following a workshop in April 2017 may useful to organisations devising or reviewing their own fatigue KPIs.
 It outlines a suggested approach for deriving fatigue KPIs, suggests some possible KPIs collated from railway and wider sectors, and provides links to further information.